jdalrymple/gitbeaker/docs/README.md

 ## Docs

 Although there are the [official docs](https://github.com/gitlabhq/gitlabhq/tree/master/doc/api) for the API, there are some extra goodies offered by this package!
-To see more of this information in detail, check out our [docs](SupportedServices.md).
+After the 3.0.0 release, the next large project will be putting together proper documentation for these goodies [#39]!
+Stay tuned!!

 ## Development